Drazzizzi/Plex-Discord-Media-Updates/README.md

 `embed_options`>`thumbnail` = `""`

 Optional thumbnail that will go in all embeds.
 Set to an empty string `""` to disable it.
-Set to a direct image url string to enable it.
+Set to a direct image URL to enable it.

 ---